TIFF 2017: Priyanka Chopra Is A 'Beauty In Black' & We Just Can't Stop Staring At Her [SEE PHOTOS]

 Hot As Ever

 PeeCee is a pro when it comes to nailing the red carpet look.
-She chose a a flared gown with thigh high slit and halter neck.
-Her bronzed makeup and half hair tied adds to her beauty.
+She chose a flared gown with thigh-high slit and halter neck.
+Her bronzed makeup and half up half down hair add to her beauty.

 Namastey Toronto